mjp41/cpython/pyrona-write-barrier-guide.md

 ---

-## Two facts that drive every decision
+## Three facts that drive every decision

 1. **Stack-held values are borrows (local references).** A value in a C local variable — including a value held in a `_PyStackRef` slot — is a borrow